Forty-nine headless corpses found in northern Mexico

 Late last year, several mass killings took place in the eastern state of Veracruz, which has been ravaged by the Zetas.

-Reporting by Michael O'Boyle, Dave Graham, Ioan Grillo and Anahi Rama; Editing by Kieran Murray and Eric Walsh
+Reporting by Michael O'Boyle, Dave Graham, Ioan Grillo, Anahi Rama, Mica Rosenberg and Ana Isabel Martinez; Editing by Kieran Murray and Stacey Joyce